0z-cloud/vx/README.md

       5. type cloud:

-          Target cloud type is must to be a specified, like { aws / azure / do / vsphere / alicloud / bare / etc }
+          Target cloud type is must to be a specified, such as like -

+          { aws / azure / do / vcd / vsphere / yandex / gcp / alicloud / bare / etc }

       6. inventory: